Melchisédech Thévenot: Life

 Thévenot came from a family of royal office holders (nobles of the robe), which partly explains his wealth.
 He was reputed to speak English, Greek, Latin, Hebrew, and several oriental languages, including Arabic and Turkish.
 Thévenot's baptismal name was Nicolas, Melchisédech being added as the second (confirmation) name, almost certainly in honour of his maternal grandfather, Melchisédech Garnier (d.
-1637), an avocat at the Parlement of Paris, and probably a Huguenot (given the Old Testament name).
+1637), an avocat at the Parlement of Paris, and probably a Huguenot, given the Old Testament name.

-Thévenot was an amateur scientist and a patron of many scientists and mathematicians, maintaining correspondence with figures like Jan Swammerdam, whom he encouraged to tackle the origin of organisms.
+Thévenot was an amateur scientist and a patron of many scientists and mathematicians, maintaining correspondence with figures like Jan Swammerdam, who he encouraged to tackle the origin of organisms.
 He was wealthy and well-connected, in 1684 becoming the Royal Librarian to King Louis XIV of France.
-He also served as ambassador to Genoa in 1647 and then to Rome in the 1650s.
+He served as ambassador to Genoa in 1647 and then to Rome in the 1650s.
 After the death of Pope Innocent X, he participated in the subsequent conclave.
 He died at Issy.

 Scientific studies

 Thévenot studied astronomy, physics, medicine, and magnetism, and demonstrated in the 1660s the possibility that atmospheric pulsations had something to do with human and animal respiration.
 Between 1658 and 1661 Thévenot conducted experiments on capillarity and the siphon.
-He proposed the use of lemon juice as a cure for various maladies, as well as ipecac as a remedy for dysentery.
+He proposed the use of lemon juice as a cure for various maladies, as well as syrup of ipecac as a remedy for dysentery.

 Thévenot can be credited in sponsoring a scientific study that contributed to the discovery of the nature and mechanism of fertilization both in humans and in animals in general.
-In April 1665, he wrote to his friend Christiaan Huygens (1629–95), a Dutch mathematician and astronomer: "We took the opportunity provided by the cold of recent months and applied ourselves to dissections and to investigating the Generation of animals" (Thévenot 1665).
+In April 1665, he wrote to his friend Christiaan Huygens (1629–95), a Dutch mathematician and astronomer: We took the opportunity provided by the cold of recent months and applied ourselves to dissections and to investigating the generation of animals (Thévenot 1665).
 The "we" referred to two of Thévenot's protégés, the Dutchman Jan Swammerdam (1637–1680) and the Dane Niels Stensen ("Steno") (1638–86).

 Thévenot invented the spirit level (or bubble level) some time before 2 February 1661, which he filled with alcohol and mounted on a stone ruler fitted with a viewing lens.
 This date can be established from Thévenot's correspondence with scientist Christiaan Huygens.
 Within a year of this date, the inventor circulated details of his invention to others, including Robert Hooke in London and Vincenzo Viviani in Florence.
 It is occasionally argued that these bubble levels did not come into widespread use until the beginning of the 18th century—the earliest surviving examples being from that time—but Adrien Auzout had recommended that the Académie Royale des Sciences take "levels of the Thévenot type" on its expedition to Madagascar in 1666.
 It is very likely that these levels were in use in France and elsewhere long before the beginning of the 18th century.